Azure-Samples/virtual-node-autoscale/README.md

-# Virtual-Node Autoscale Demo
+# Virutal node Autoscale Demo

-This repository contains a demo that shows how to use custom metrics in combinations with Kubernetes Horizontal Pod Autoscaler to autoscale an application.
-Virtual-nodes let you scale quickly and easily to Azure Container Instances where you'll pay only for the container instance runtime.
-This repository will guide you through first installing the Virtual-node admission controller, follow by the Prometheus Operator, then create a Prometheus instance and installing the Prometheus Metric Adapter.
+This repository demonstrates how to use custom metrics in combination with the Kubernetes Horizontal Pod Autoscaler to autoscale an application.
+Virtual nodes let you scale quickly and easily run Kubernetes pods on Azure Container Instances where you'll pay only for the container instance runtime.
+This repository will guide you through first installing the virtual node admission controller, followed by the Prometheus Operator.
+Then create a Prometheus instance and install the Prometheus Metric Adapter.
 With these in place, the provided Helm chart will install our demo application, along with supporting monitoring components, like a **ServiceMonitor** for Prometheus, a Horizontal Pod Autoscaler, and a custom container that will count the instances of the application and expose them to Prometheus.
-Finally, an optiona Grafana dashboard can be installed to view the metrics in real-time.
+Finally, an optional Grafana dashboard can be installed to view the metrics in real-time.

 ## Prerequisites
-* Virtual-node enabled AKS cluster running Kubernetes version 1.10 or later
+* Virtual node enabled AKS cluster running Kubernetes version 1.10 or later
 * Advanced Networking
 * MutatingAdmissionWebhook admission controller activated - (https://kubernetes.io/docs/admin/extensible-admission-controllers/#external-admission-webhooks).
-* Running ingress controller
+* Running Ingress controller (nginx or similar)

-## Install Virtual-node admission-controller (OPTIONAL)
+## Install Virtual node admission-controller (OPTIONAL)

-In order to control the Kubernetes scheduler to "favor" VM backed Kubernetes nodes BEFORE scaling out to the Virtual-node we can use a Kubernetes Webhook Admission Controller which adds pod affinity and toleration key/values to all pods in a correctly labeled namespace.
+In order to control the Kubernetes scheduler to "favor" VM backed Kubernetes nodes BEFORE scaling out to the virtual node we can use a Kubernetes Webhook Admission Controller to add pod affinity and toleration key/values to all pods in a correctly labeled namespace.

 ### Pod patches